-I have noticed an increased emphasis on writing these days in the curriculum.
+I have noticed an increased emphasis on writing prompts for all students.
 We are asking kids to not only write more, but we are expecting them to write at a higher level than before.
 Although I imagine this is a challenge for even the regular education teacher, what do you do if you teach students who do not have that same ability?

-I would come up with a template relating to the topic we were studying.
+I developed a template relating to the topic we were going to write about.
 Sometimes, I just wrote it out quickly on construction paper.
-Sometimes, I had something all neatly formatted and printed off.
+Sometimes, I had a writing prompt with pictures neatly formatted and printed off.

-If I was really on my game, I had all my predetermined choices ready to go and printed out.
+If I was really on my game, I had all my predetermined picture choices and writing prompt ready to go and printed out.
 That was my goal.
-It would look something like this:
+The writing prompt would look something like this:

 But, let’s face it, sometimes we are just not that ahead of the game.
 We use what we have.
 Sometimes that was looking through magazines, and other pre-printed material I could find.
-Sometimes, we used the student’s communication device.
+Sometimes, we used the student’s communication device to create the writing prompt.
 He or she would point to a picture and I would write the answer in the empty box.

-That brings me to the other very important part to this writing process with students who likely can not even read or talk.
-They need a chance to share their story.
-I wish I had permission to share some of the videos I have take of students sharing their stories.
-It was truly inspiring.
-I had them “read” their story in whatever mode of communication they were most comfortable with.
-That may mean I recorded their story on their device, and they got to hit “play” while we listened.
-For my most affected students, I recorded their story, one line at a time, on a BigMack.
+That brings me to the other very important part of using writing prompts with students who likely can not even read or talk.
+Students need a chance to share their stories.
+I had them “read” their finished writing prompts in whatever mode of communication they were most comfortable with.
+That may have meant I recorded their story on their device, and they got to hit “play” while we listened.
+For my most affected students, I recorded their writing prompt, one line at a time, on a BigMack.
 They would read their story, hitting the button to advance to the next line.

-So, I encourage you to try this out with your students.
-I think you will be so pleasantly surprised, and it will lead to increased participation and communication.
+So, I encourage you to try out some writing prompts with your students.
+I think you will be pleasantly surprised, and it will lead to increased participation and communication.
 Be sure to click on the button below to get your free apple writing prompt!!

-- It does not have to be long
+- Writing prompts for kids do not have to be long

-- Use what you have, it doesn’t need to look perfect
+- Use what you have, writing prompts don’t need to look perfect

-- Give them a chance to share their creations
+- Give them a chance to share their finished writing prompts